 SurDoc Online Storage Review

-Note: SurDoc has discontinued its services in 2016.
-Keep reading to learn more about what SurDoc was like and how other free online storage services for alternatives to SurDoc.
+SurDoc discontinued its services in 2016.
+Keep reading to learn more about what SurDoc was like and how other free online storage services compare to SurDoc.

-SurDoc is a free online storage service that starts every new user off with 100 GB of storage, which is enough space to keep thousands of photos and music.
+SurDoc was a free online storage service that started every new user off with 100 GB of storage, enough space to keep thousands of photos and music.
 MEGA is similar in that it offers a whopping 50 GB.

-File sharing is supported with SurDoc and your account comes with free software for your computer and smartphone.
+File sharing was also supported with SurDoc and your account came with free software for your computer and smartphone.
 Most cloud storage websites offer these features, too, such as Dropbox.

 - Lots of free file storage space